medic/cht-core/tests/performance/apdex-score/README.md

 5. Ensure all dependencies have been properly installed - run `npm ci` from the root directory
 6. Run `npm run apdex-test` from the root directory to execute the selected tests

-### Test Execution

-- Ensure that USB debugging is enabled on your phone
-  - ensure your device does not have a lock screen pin/passcode
--
--

 ```
 export APDEX_TEST_SETTINGS=/Users/pepe/Documents/apdex-settings.json
 ```